 A number of cases in the UK have involved mothers being convicted of the murder of one or more of their children based on expert evidence stating natural causes could not be the cause of such deaths.

 Sally Clark was another mother who in 1996 was convicted of the murder of her two sons based on the evidence of pathologist Alan Williams and paediatrician Sir Roy Meadow.
 After being imprisoned for murder, her husband fought to keep custody of their remaining child.
-A long battle fought courageously by her family and supporters saw both experts being found guilty of misconduct in 2005 and removed from the medical register to prevent them being able to testify in any further trials.
+A long battle fought courageously by her family and supporters saw both experts being found guilty of misconduct in 2005 and removed from the medical register to prevent them from being able to testify in any further trials.

 Sally Clark was released from prison in 2003 after serving seven long years in prison.
-However this was an ordeal too great for her to overcome and she died from alcohol poisoning in 2006.
+However, this was an ordeal too great for her to overcome and she died from alcohol poisoning in 2006.

 Inquisitorial vs Adversarial Systems

 While the advantages and disadvantages of the inquisitorial and adversarial legal systems are debated, many feel the system currently used within the UK Criminal Justice System is partly to blame for the number of miscarriages of justice seen in the UK.

 - Adversarial System – the system used in the UK whereby evidence can be presented which is contradictory from expert witnesses and the jury is left to decide which is correct.
 Essentially a jury is expected to base their verdict on evidence in subject matters they have no prior experience.
 This leaves the system open to other factors such as credibility of the witness, personal impressions, and jury bias – all of which can come into play and influence a verdict.